cedaro/gravity-forms-iframe/README.md

 # Gravity Forms Iframe Add-on

-Embed a Gravity Form inside an iframe on any site.
+Embed a Gravity Form in an iframe on any site.

 __Contributors:__ [Brady Vercher](https://github.com/bradyvercher)
 __Requires:__ 3.7